litinghu/litinghu.github.io/_pages/home.md

   </a>
 </div>

-Our lab conducts experimental computer systems research in the areas of stream processing systems, cloud and edge computing, distributed systems, machine learning, and systems virtualization.
+Our lab conducts <span style="color:red">experimental computer systems research</span> in the areas of <span style="color:red">stream processing systems</span>, <span style="color:red">cloud and edge computing</span>, <span style="color:red">distributed systems</span>, <span style="color:red">machine learning</span>, and <span style="color:red">systems virtualization</span>.
 Examples include stream processing systems (with Spark Streaming, Storm, Flink), identifying threats (e.g., fake news, rumors, social bots) in online social networks, developing machine learning techniques for systems, container as a service (with Docker and Kubernetes), and resource management in large-scale data centers (with Xen and KVM).

 Our lab aims to train students towards becoming first-class system researchers and system builders. **We are looking for passionate new Ph.D. students, Postdocs, and master students to join the team!** See details.